JoaoBlimping/pigEngine/doNext.md

+# 20/12/2015
+so the scene needs to be accessable to the addon functions since they do stuff to it, but I can't just make it available everywhere. maybe you initialize the addon file, providing a pointer to a pointer to the scene, so that when it changes they will still have it. also make it that logic no longer returns the next scene, it will be done exclusively by scripts that change it for the base scene class.

+ok one better is I will create a game state object which belongs to main, but is also given to the addon file when it is initialised!!!!!!!!

 # 19/12/2015
 make the basic scene class contain the functionality to contain GUI windows.
 To run the scripts there will have to be a central virtual machine since it'll contain all the addon